 Best Practices for Assessing

-- Share the rubric with students and highlight components as necessary to be included in the assignment.
+- Share the rubric with students and highlight the components that should be included in the assignment.

 - Clarify expectations using rubric-based guidance, e.g., create a plain-language guide that explains what a “high score” looks like on each dimension.
 Instructors can translate rubric language into discipline-specific expectations to make it more accessible.

-- Provide examples of strong and weak written communication; using class discussion or peer review to examine the quality of ethical issue identification, strength of position, and reasoning about consequences.
+- Provide examples of strong and weak submissions.
+Use class discussion or peer review to examine the quality of ethical issue identification, strength of position, and reasoning about consequences.

 Recommended Assignment Types

-- Scenario-based writing or speaking that ask students to address an ethical dilemma or ethically-complex issues
+Individual student submissions of:- Scenario-based writing or speaking that addresses an ethical dilemma or complex ethical issue

-- Case study analysis that supports students in identifying an ethical issue, articulating a position, and analyzing consequences within a relevant context
+- Case study analysis identifying an ethical issue, articulating a position, and analyzing consequences within a relevant context

-- Informative or persuasive essays or presentations on an ethical issue
+- Informative or persuasive essays/presentations on an ethical issue

 - Op eds on an ethical issue